Albanian passport

+The passport costs 7,500 lekë and is valid for 10 years, provided the applicant is at least 16 years old.
+For citizens under the age of 16, passports are issued with a 5-year validity.

 The Albanian biometric passport meets all standards set by International Civil Aviation Organization.

-The passport costs 7,500 lekë (€60) and is valid for 10 years.
+A priority service is available for an additional fee.
+Priority passports (Pasaporta me procedurë të shpejtë) are issued within 3 days of the application.

 Biometric passport

 Biometric passports and biometric ID cards started to be issued on 24 May 2009.
 The switch to a biometric passport was one of the conditions for the Schengen Area visa liberalisation for Albanians.
-On 8 November 2010 the Council of the European Union approved visa-free travel to the EU for citizens of Albania.
+On 8 November 2010, the Council of the European Union approved visa-free travel to the EU for citizens of Albania.
 The decision entered into force on 15 December 2010.

-To get a passport, Albanian citizens go to the local post office to pay the fee and then go to the Registry office of the municipality.
-There the person is photographed, and fingerprints digitized.
-The data collected is sent to the center of production in Tirana.
-The way of producing the new Albanian e-Passport is made in front of a single civil servant (personal identification, photographing, finding fingerprints, and digital signature) makes this document one of the most reliable and advanced in the world.
+To obtain a passport, Albanian citizens must pay the fee at a local post office, then present the 'coupon' to their local registry office.
+There, the citizen's photograph is taken and their fingerprints are digitized.
+The data collected is sent to the production center in Tirana.
+Passports must then be picked up at the nearest directorate of the State Police.

-Since March 2011, biometric passports and identity cards can also be requested at Albanian consulates in Greece and Italy to serve immigrants who live there.
+Since March 2011, biometric passports and identity cards can also be requested at Albanian consulates in the United Kingdom, the US and Canada, Greece and Italy, and the rest of Europe to serve immigrants who live there.
+Fees vary, depending on the region in which you apply.

+In April 2025, IdentiTek, the state-owned company which produces Albanian biometric documents, launched an online service to supplement the post office coupon system.
+Citizens can opt to purchase an e-coupon and apply immediately.

 Physical appearance

 The data page of the passport is from rigid polycarbonate plastic and contains a microchip embedded in which are stored biometric data of the holder including fingerprints, photo and signature.
 The data is extracted from the chip with wireless RFID technology.

 The photo on the page can be scanned and is replied by side and it is UV reactive.
 It has an alphanumeric code at the bottom of the data page which is machine-readable with optical scanners.
 The code includes microprinting, holographic images, images visible only with UV light, filigree and other details.

 The data is written in Albanian and English.
-Previously, from 1991 to circa 2002, passports used Albanian and French.
+Previously, from 1991 to circa 2002, passports were also translated into French.